chucklever/i-d-update-copy-spec/draft-cel-nfsv4-update-copy-spec.md

 > operation.

-This paragraph is unclear about what "client restart" means, at least in terms of what actions a server should take and when, how long a COPY state ID is required to remain valid, and how a client needs to act during state recovery.
+This paragraph is unclear about what "client restart" means, at least in terms of what specific actions a server should take and when, how long a COPY state ID is required to remain valid, and how a client needs to act during state recovery.
 A stronger statement about COPY state ID lifetime improves the guarantee of interoperability: